Keys to Robust Edits: from Theoretical Insights to Practical Advances: Related Work

-Further complications include cross-lingual inconsistencies \citep{wang2024crosslingualknowledgeeditinglarge}, knowledge conflicts \citep{li2024unveilingpitfallsknowledgeediting}, and inadequate evaluation in realistic settings such as long-form generation \citep{rosati2024longformevaluationmodelediting} and neighborhood knowledge \citep{ma2024neighboringperturbationsknowledgeediting}.
+Further complications include cross-lingual inconsistencies \citep{wang2024crosslingualknowledgeeditinglarge}, knowledge conflicts \citep{li2023unveiling}, and inadequate evaluation in realistic settings such as long-form generation \citep{rosati2024long} and neighborhood knowledge \citep{ma2024neighboring}.
 These issues underscore the need for more sophisticated and comprehensive editing techniques.
-However, previous research largely remain focused on the outcomes of knowledge editing in various scenarios, lacking a deeper understanding of the underlying mechanisms of these algorithms and the true reasons behind their frequent failures.
-Our work presents both theoretical and empirical understanding regarding the reason of robustness failures of locate-and-edit methods, and proposes REP to enhance them.
+However, previous research largely remains focused on the outcomes of knowledge editing in various scenarios, lacking a deeper understanding of the underlying mechanisms of these methods and the true reasons behind their frequent failures.
+Our work presents both theoretical and empirical understanding regarding the reason for the robustness failures of locate-and-edit methods and proposes REP to enhance them.